Whitchurch, Hampshire: All Hallows' Church

 The Saxon church was the original "white church", because it was built of limestone or chalk.
 The church and all its property were given by Henry de Blois in 1132 to St Cross Hospital in Winchester and the gift was confirmed by Richard I in 1189.

 Little is known about the earlier Saxon structure because its Norman lords built a more imposing successor which is the basis of the present parish church of All Hallows.
 One Saxon remnant is the grave cover of Frithburga.
 The first stage was completed in about 1190 when the three western bays on the south side of the nave were added.
 A north aisle was added in the 15th century.
 The tower was re-built in 1716 but still features the original oak stair turret.
 The whole church was largely re-built in 1866 and the square Norman tower was capped by a Gothic Revival spire.

-It is a Grade 2* Listed Building and the oldest remaining structure in the town.
+It is a Grade II* listed building and the oldest remaining structure in the town.
 All Hallows is also widely known for its 3-manual pipe organ with 41 stops dating from 1935, and a peal of 10 bells in the tower.
 The earliest of the six bells in the tower is of 15th-century origin and the others were gifts made in the 17th and 18th centuries.
 The bells were cast in a field belonging to a farm in Wood Street, now called Bell Street.
 The spire of All Hallows weighs 500 tons and is held in place by its own weight.

-Transport
+Transport and infrastructure

-The B3400 road (Basingstoke to Andover) runs through the town.
-Bus services include Stagecoach routes 76 (Andover-Whitchurch-Overton-Basingstoke) and 86 (Winchester-South wonston-Sutton Scotney and Whitchurch town centre).
-The railway station is at the north end of the town.
-The station is service by South Western Railway going to London Waterloo (eastbound) and Exeter St Davids (westbound).
-The former Whitchurch Town railway station (closed 1960) was closer to the town centre.
+Present day

+Whitchurch is served by a combination of road, rail and bus networks that connect the town to nearby regional centres and London.

+The B3400 road runs through the town, providing a direct route between Basingstoke and Andover.
+The A34 trunk road lies a short distance to the west and provides north–south connectivity between Southampton, Oxford and the Midlands.
+The A303 trunk road lies 4 miles to the south and provides east-west connectivity between Basingstoke and Exeter.

+Bus services are operated primarily by Stagecoach South, including route 76 between Andover and Basingstoke via Whitchurch and Overton, and route 86 between Winchester and Whitchurch via South Wonston and Sutton Scotney.

+Whitchurch railway station is situated at the northern edge of the town on the West of England Main Line and is served by South Western Railway, with direct services eastbound to London Waterloo and westbound to Exeter St Davids.
+Services typically operate at an approximate hourly frequency in each direction, with additional peak services.
+Whitchurch is in the outer commuter belt of London with services typically taking 1 hour to capital.

+The town is also served by a network of public footpaths and recreational routes.